gdinwiddie/EquineHoroscope/README.md

 You'll notice that `EquineHoroscopeRetailWebAdapter`, though it only has one method, already seems littered with Selenium WebDriver calls.
 I could wait until the application has more than one page, or until multiple methods need to access this page, but I think I'll refactor to a Page Object Model now.

 1. First I extract meaningful methods.
+2. Then I create the PurchasePage and move these methods to it.

+The creation of the WebDriver is still a bit awkward, and it's not yet closed when the tests terminate.
+We'll take care of these details in the future.